What does DFARS stand for?

 According to DFARS, what are the "Specialty Metals?"

 DFARS 252.225-7014 outlines "Specialty Metals" as:

-A. Steel with a maximum alloy content exceeding one or more of the following limits: manganese, 1.65%, silicon, 0.60%, or copper, 0.60%, or containing more than 0.25% of any of the following elements: aluminum, chromium, cobalt, columbium, molybdenum, nickel, titanium, tungsten, or vanadium.
+- Steel with a maximum alloy content exceeding one or more of the following limits: 1.65% manganese, 0.60% silicon, 0.60% copper, or containing more than 0.25% of any of the following elements: aluminum, chromium, cobalt, columbium, molybdenum, nickel, titanium, tungsten, or vanadium.

-B. Metal alloys consisting of nickel, iron-nickel, and cobalt base alloys containing a total of other alloying metals except iron) in excess of 10 percent, or titanium and titanium alloys or zirconium and zirconium base alloys.
+- Metal alloys consisting of nickel, iron-nickel, and cobalt-based alloys containing a total of other alloying metals (except iron) over 10 percent, or titanium and titanium alloys or zirconium and zirconium base alloys.